WebDevStudios/constant-contact-forms/readme.txt

 = 1.3.5 =
 * Fixed: Prevent submission status message from displaying on all forms with multiple forms on same page.
 * Fixed: Properly prevent submission via AJAX when required fields are not met.
+* Fixed: Properly prevent AJAX submissions from collecting data from all forms on page.
 * Fixed: Adjusted database query in Constant Contact Form lists display in conjunction with WordPress 4.8.2.
 * Fixed: Invalid markup with form display and checkbox items.
 * Fixed: Prevent possible issues with $_POST globals not being strings.